acdcjunior/pocket-stars/_doc/adr/0002-use-ruby-on-rails-as-backend-and-mysql.md

 **Versions.** Not much thought has been put into the versions, since this is a demo project.
 We have chosen the latest for both Ruby (3.0.2) and Rails (6.1.4).

+### Database

+For the same reason (company adoption), we have chosen MySQL as database (instead of SQLite or PostgreSQL, other popular options in Rails).

 ## Decision

-We will use Ruby and Rails as language/framework.
+We will use Ruby and Rails as language/framework and MySQL as database.

 ## Consequences